winterland1989/Action.js/README.md

 })
 ```

-What above does is equivalent to what we write at beginning, right?:
+The callback chain will be fired, it's equivalent to following code:

 ```js
 readFile("data.txt", function(data){